szhidkov/nonlinear-ofdm/README.md

 # Belief-propagation Receivers for Nonlinear OFDM

-This is a communication system simulation code for several OFDM receivers based on generalized approximate message passing algorithm.
+This is a communication system simulation code for nonlinearly distorted OFDM with receivers based on generalized approximate message passing algorithm.
 For more details, see Ref [1, 2].

 ## Getting Started